straup/buildingequalsyes/README.md

 This is the source code for the [building=yes](http://buildingequalsyes.spum.org/) (b=y) website.

+The code is available as-is under a [BSD license](https://github.com/straup/buildingequalsyes/blob/master/LICENSE) on first principles and in the hopes that it can serve as an example or learning tool for other projects.
+Or maybe you just want to run a private copy of b=y.
+That's your business.
+Patches and suggestions are not only welcome but encouraged.

+_As of this writing this isn't actually the source code running the b=y site itself.
+There are a few remaining gotchas to work out but that's just a question of time at this point.
+This is the new new.
+(20120410/straup)_

+How does it work
+--

 The site and the code is divided in to roughly four pieces:

 * The raw data and the import process (a series of bespoke scripts)